ths-rwth/smtrat/doc/markdown/04-modules.md

 - `const ModuleInput* mpReceivedFormula`: the received formula stores the conjunction of the so far received formulas, which this module considers for a satisfiability check.
 These formulas are of the type FormulaT and the ModuleInput is basically a list of such formulas, which never contains a formula more than once.
 - `ModuleInput* mpPassedFormula`: the passed formula stores the conjunction of the formulas which this module passes to a backend to be solved for satisfiability.
 There are dedicated methods to change this member, which are explained in the following.

 The received formula of a module is the passed formula of the preceding module.
 The owner is the preceding module, hence, a module has only read access to its received formula.
-The \moduleInputClass also stores a mapping of a sub-formula in the passed formula of a module to its origins in the received formula of the same module.
+The `ModuleInput` also stores a mapping of a sub-formula in the passed formula of a module to its origins in the received formula of the same module.
 Why this mapping is essential and how we can construct it is explained in Section @ref sec:runbackend.

 ## Interfaces to implement